spookyvision/trenchcoat/README.md

 # 3 languages in a trenchcoat

-A questionable mix of JavaScript (in syntax), FORTH (in spirit) and MicroPython (in terms of scope and being a wild mix of weird and kinda cool).
+A questionable combination of JavaScript (in syntax), FORTH (in spirit) and MicroPython (in terms of scope and being a wild mix of weird and kinda cool).

 ## Dear `$deity`, why?